top of page

 It was a spacious summer afternoon, where the warmth seems to gently pour into every crevice and corner like glue, forming a bond between earth and sky.

-While fueling up at El Monte’s Coffee Roasters in Chester NJ, Martha and I noticed a small group of ladies huddled at a table who appeared to be looking for something.
-With drinks in hand we walked by them to the exit just as a man was entering, holding up some keys in his hand.
-I noticed his tee shirt had a phrase that caused me to comment on it.
-He distractedly acknowledged my comment and walked on in as we departed.
-Outside Martha remarked that she believed that the set of keys in the man’s hand was what the women at the table were speaking of as “lost”; she had glanced back to watch the women inside the coffee shop acknowledging his “success”.
+While fueling up at El Monte’s Coffee Roasters in Chester NJ, Martha and I noticed a small group of ladies huddled at a table appearing to be looking for something.
+With drinks in hand we walked by them to the exit as a man was entering, holding up some keys in his right hand.
+Once outside, Martha wondered if the set of keys in the man’s hand was what the women at the table were speaking of as “lost”; she glanced back to watch the women inside the coffee shop acknowledging his “success”.

 I remember sighing, quietly thinking that once again, Martha’s leaving me in the present.
 She is a 2 on the Enneagram, and can’t help but rush in to supply any perceived need.
 She must ask to take a photo for any couple or group struggling to take a “selfie” - a trait I both admire and get annoyed by.

-Of course in a few minutes the woman Martha had prayed for walked back up the hill towards us, and this time we had the opportunity to chat.
+Of course in a few minutes the woman Martha had prayed for walked back up the hill towards us, and this time Martha had the opportunity to chat with her.
 She had lost her eyeglasses while she and her husband (the man with the 2 dogs) had been walking around the park.
 She lamented that they were very expensive bifocal sunglasses.
-Martha asked her what route she had taken around the park, and the woman told us, and mentioned taking the center path back down the hill and then back around, cutting the park in half.
+Martha asked her what route she had taken around the park, and the woman mentioned taking the center path down the hill and then back around, cutting the park in half.

 “Someone may have already found them and perhaps turned them in,” I told him.
 “If we happen to find them we will drop them off at the Publick House as we are having dinner there later; do you know where that is?”
 He assured us he did, again thanking us and we continued on our ways.

-We shouted across the field to their owner, who literally came running to us, ecstatic to have them found.
-She affectionately grabbed Martha’s arm in thanks, and then shouted to her husband that they were found.
+Martha shouted across the field to their owner, who literally came running to us, ecstatic to have them back.
+She affectionately grabbed Martha’s arm in thanks, and then hollered to her husband that they were found.

 As we continued on our walk, that trickle of joy continued to fill us.
 Finding them was such a small thing, but we both knew that something special had just happened.
 As we walked along in the golden hour of a late summer’s afternoon, we prayed into and processed what those moments of searching had meant.
-Together we heard the Lord’s voice come in a gentle wave lapping over our souls.
-“I am going to help you find for others that which is lost.”
+We had together assisted someone with their need.
+And together we heard the Lord’s words come as a gentle wave lapping over our souls: “I am going to help you find for others that which is lost.”

 We sighed and quietly drank in the moment, much like when two lovers meet, and Martha and I headed off to our next adventure.